AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 ## Outreach and education

 - Create and publish Reva Atea spring issue of communications magazine
-- Work with Bellingham Technical College to plan summer internship for WSG project
+- Work with Bellingham Technical College to plan summer internship for WSG project and hardening trials
-- Work with Bellingham Technical College to set up winter/spring stress hardening trials for WSG project